 You search online.
 Their website has some interesting content on marketing planning.
-You find their number, and call them.
+You find their number and call them.
 You explain you need some help pulling together a marketing plan.
-The friendly guy at the other end of the line says “sure, we can help”.
+The friendly person at the other end of the line says “Sure, we can help”.
 You feel relieved. (change / emotional benefit)

 Pause that story

-OK, hands up, Steven King probably isn’t quaking in his boots at this story.
+OK, hands up, Stephen King probably isn’t quaking in his boots.
 The best stories take a long time to craft and polish.
 This one we rushed through to get it up on the blog.

 But actually, quick (and cheesy) as it was, didn’t it feel different to what went before in this article?
 Didn’t it feel easier because it told a story you could relate to?

 We wrote this story just to show some of those storytelling principles in action.
 Let’s retell the story, but look at where they came in.